SrivenkatAnr/rcube-3x3/README.md

 #### This program creates a 3D simulation of the rubik's cube and includes and an inbuilt solver tool that uses Beginner's method for solving.

 ### Demo:
-On running the main python file, a separate window opens, rendering the 3D view of the cube.
+On running the main python file (game3D-with-GL.py), a separate window opens rendering the 3D view of the cube.

 <img src = https://raw.githubusercontent.com/SrivenkatAnr/rcube-3x3/master/README-pics/starting.png width = "75%" />